solomondaner/A-B-Test/README.md

 Variation 3: 51 quotes out of 606 viewers
 Variation 4: 38 quotes out of 578 viewers

-My goal was to determine if certain changes to the design of the form would cause more providers to send a quote after coming to the page.
-I would also like to know the proper way to design this experiment in order to properly A/B test the different variations.
+I would like to know the proper way to design this experiment in order to avoid confounding results.
+My goal is to then determine if certain variations of the form would cause more providers to send a quote after coming to the page, making Acme Corp more profitable $$

+## Business Solution